 This business management program offers several options of study designed to develop the fundamental skills, knowledge, attitudes, and experiences which enable men and women to function in decision-making positions as supervisors or junior executives.
-Successful completion of the program leads to the Associate Degree in Applied Arts and Sciences.
-Credit can be earned for on the job experience in the Mid-Management and Sales, Marketing, and Retail Management options.
+Students must complete all required core and support courses as well as those courses outlined for the option of their choice.
+Successful completion of this program leads to the Associate Degree in Applied Arts and Sciences.